-Expenditures for FIP have declined markedly (79% in the last decade) due to both policy changes, including imposition of lifetime time limits, and economic conditions.
-The ongoing COVID-19 pandemic has resulted in recent caseload increases.
+Expenditures for FIP have declined markedly (81% in the last decade) due to both policy changes, including imposition of lifetime time limits, and economic conditions.
+The COVID-19 pandemic resulted in a caseload increase during FY 2020.

 Food Assistance Program (FAP)